kukuu/integration/mgration-monolith-to-microservices-energy.md

-# Solution: Migration from Monolith to Microservices
+# Solution -  Migration from Monolith to Microservices

 Transitioning from a monolithic application to a microservices-based architecture requires careful planning to ensure scalability, reliability, and business continuity.
 Below is a practical roadmap, architecture design, and implementation details for the migration.